4.98 from 43 reviews

 Servings: 6 servings

-My ultimate Mixed Berry Cobbler is perfectly sweet and utilizes in season strawberries, blackberries, blueberries and raspberries.
-Topped with a flaky, buttery biscuit topping and best served with vanilla ice cream or whipped cream.
-It's a delicious and surprisingly easy dessert to make!
+My ultimate Mixed Berry Cobbler is bursting with sweet, juicy strawberries, blackberries, blueberries, and raspberries.
+Finished with a golden, buttery biscuit topping and served warm with a scoop of vanilla ice cream, this easy homemade dessert is the perfect taste of summer.

 Ingredients